top of page

 “This exchange experience was absolutely one of the best things that I, personally, and our international nonprofit have ever done,” Tracy shared.
 “Because of this exchange, it will likely mean that the impactful program in Uganda is not just a one-time project but an ongoing youth service program that will impact hundreds, if not thousands, of lives.”

 As the CEE Program prepares to launch in Des Moines, IREX invites Iowa nonprofits to imagine what might be possible through global collaboration.
-Hosting a CEE Fellow offers organizations a unique opportunity to advance strategic goals, strengthen capacity, and build relationships that extend far beyond borders.
+Hosting a CEE Fellow offers organizations a unique opportunity to advance strategic goals.
+It strengthens capacity and builds relationships that extend far beyond borders.

 Interested in hosting a CEE Fellow in 2026?
-Iowa nonprofits are encouraged to submit their interest through IREX’s form and explore how a global exchange could open new doors for their mission: https://irexorg.formstack.com/forms/cee_host_interest26
+Iowa nonprofits are encouraged to submit their interest through IREX’s form.
+Explore how a global exchange could open new doors for your mission: https://irexorg.formstack.com/forms/cee_host_interest26.

 Crumpled Brown Paper